-At the end of the quarter, active installed base is estimated at 29,000 instruments.
+During the quarter, 1,010 instruments were sold.
+The estimated life of instruments is 7.5 years for instruments produced starting in 2021.
+At the end of the quarter, the active installed base is estimated at 30,500 instruments.

-¹ Estimated number of active instruments is based on an expected lifespan of 8 years, changes to 7.5 years from 2021.
+¹ Estimated active installed base is based on an expected lifespan of 7.5 years.

-³ Number of instruments sold in 2022 refers to sales on a rolling 12-month basis.
+³ Number of instruments sold in 2023 refers to sales per rolling 12 month.

 Significant risks and uncertainties

-The Group's operations are subject to risks and uncertainties that may, to a varying extent, affect the Company’s ability to achieve defined goals.
-Boule works continuously on management of existing risks and uncertainties and on the risk inventory that forms the basis for detecting new risks and uncertainties.
-The systematic and internally coordinated work is aimed at identifying risks, limiting risk exposure and minimizing any impact should a risk materialize.
-Currently, primary risks and uncertainties have been identified in the following areas: regulatory risks, product portfolio risks, distributor risks, production and quality risks, counterfeit reagents, price pressure, supplier risks, market risks and competition, bribery, and corruption, currency risks, IT security and systems, financing risks and future cash flows, health and safety in the workplace, dependence on key personnel and the effects of Covid-19.
+Boules operations are subject to risks and uncertainties that may, to a varying extent, affect the ability to achieve defined goals.
+Boule works continuously with managing the risks and uncertainty factors that exist, as well as with the risk inventory that is the basis for discovering new risks and uncertainty factors.
+The systematic work is aimed at identifying risks, limiting risk exposure and minimizing any impact should a risk materialize.

 Uncertainties due to the war in Ukraine

-In 2021, Boule's sales in Eastern Europe amounted to 13 percent of net sales, with the majority referring to Russia.
-During the period January to September, sales amounted to 12 percent (13%) of net sales.
-The company has employees in Russia and a production facility for consumables that are distributed to the Russian market.
-The Eastern European market is uncertain due to the war in Ukraine and the current sanctions against Russia.
-The company monitors the situation on an ongoing basis.
+For the full year 2022, Boule’s sales in Eastern Europe amounted to 10 percent (13) of net sales, with the majority coming from Russia.
+In the third quarter of 2023, the corresponding share was 7 percent of net sales.
+The Group has employees in Russia and a production facility for consumables distributed to the Russian market.

-On October 6th the Swedish tax authorities have decided to impose increased social security contributions and tax penalties on Boule Diagnostics AB and Boule Medical AB amounting to approximately SEK 1.6 million, in relation to what they see as incorrectly valued warrants issued to senior executives in the group.
-The three warranty programs, 2017/2020, 2019/2022 and 2020/2023 are impacted.
-The decision means that the basis for the price of the warrants, determined by a third party engaged by the company, is deemed to be too low and the warrants as a consequence undervalued.
-The difference between the set price and the estimate now completed by the tax authorities implies that the tax authorities also intend to impose the warranty holders with benefit taxation.
-No provision has been recorded in the period.
-The company has appealed the decision to the Swedish administrative court ("Förvaltningsdomstolen").
+On October 6th 2022 the Swedish tax authorities have decided to impose increased social security contributions and tax penalties on Boule amounting to approximately SEK 1.6 million, in relation to what they see as incorrectly valued warrants issued to senior executives in the Group.
+Boule has appealed the decision to the Swedish administrative court ("Förvaltningsrätten").

 Other than remuneration of the Board and senior executives, no related-party transactions have taken place during the period.